hunan-rostomyan/notes/Study.md

 A list of resources for studying various things.
-Mostly in English and Russian.
+Mostly in English and Russian. *Neither complete, nor includes the key resources; just what came to mind.*

 ## Combinatorics

 - Vilenkin (1969) *Combinatorics* (Russian)

+## Formal semantics of programming languages

+- Hennesy (1990) *Semantics of Programming Languages*